-The TISF will be constructed on a portion of vacant land within the KNPS Protected Area.
-The TISF will comprise of concrete pad(s) within a site footprint of approximately 12 800m.
+The TISF will be constructed on a portion of vacant land within the KNPS (SPA).
+The TISF will comprise of concrete pad(s) within a site footprint of approximately 12 800m2.
 The TISF will be constructed to accommodate 160 dry storage casks, though the dry storage casks will be placed on the pad in a modular manner.

 The dry storage casks will be either metal or concrete casks (see Figure 3-4) or concrete assemblies and will be approximately 6 m in length and 3 m in width or diameter.
 Each cask can hold up to 37 assemblies depending on the cask design.
+The dry storage casks are robust and can withstand significant external impact forces such as an aircraft crash.

 The design of the concrete pad(s) of the TISF lends itself to various types of dry storage casking systems.
 The TISF will also have an auxiliary building to house ancillary equipment.